Race in America: Key Data Points

-Seven-in-ten blacks say African Americans are treated less fairly than whites in their dealings with police.
-Some 37% of whites say blacks are treated less fairly.
-A similar number (68%) of blacks say African Americans are not treated as fairly as whites by the courts; 27% of whites agree with that view.
+Seven-in-ten blacks said African Americans are treated less fairly than whites in their dealings with police, according to the August 2013 survey.
+Some 37% of whites said blacks were treated less fairly.
+A similar number (68%) of blacks said African Americans were not treated as fairly as whites by the courts; 27% of whites agreed with that view.

 While relations between blacks, whites and Hispanics are not perfect, majorities of each group say they get along reasonably well.

-About three-quarters of respondents think blacks and whites get along “very well” (13%) or “pretty well” (63%).
-Whites are somewhat more likely than blacks or Hispanics to say blacks and whites get along well (81% among whites vs. 73% among blacks and 60% among Hispanics).
-About three-quarters of whites (77%) also say their group and Hispanics get along very well or fairly well, a view shared by a roughly equal share of Hispanics (74%).
-About two-thirds of all blacks (64%) also say the groups get along, though 12% say they do not know.
+About three-quarters of respondents thought blacks and whites got along “very well” (13%) or “pretty well” (63%), according to the August 2013 survey.
+Whites were somewhat more likely than blacks or Hispanics to say blacks and whites got along well (81% among whites vs. 73% among blacks and 60% among Hispanics).
+About three-quarters of whites (77%) also said their group and Hispanics got along very well or fairly well, a view shared by a roughly equal share of Hispanics (74%).
+About two-thirds of all blacks (64%) also said the groups get along, though 12% say they do not know.